fetz-selby/we-cinema-ticketing/README.md

 The application will build, compile and run.
 Open your browser and visit your localhost or you loopback(127.0.0.1) with the specified port.

 ## Overview of wibas online cinema ticket application ##
 In simplifying, and solving some of the worlds problems, wibas-eterate has built an online ticket booking application.
-This allows customers to purchase movie tickets at the convience.
+This allows customers to purchase movie tickets at their convenience.
 Requirement needed to purchase a ticket is a credit/debit card.
 Below are the stages

 The entire process is in four stages.
 1. Select a time base on film you're interested